UNLV professor makes a mammoth discovery, uncovers fossils outside of Pahrump - UNLV Free Press

 “I’m quite optimistic that once we excavate further west from where we’ve been working, we have a good chance at finding leg bones, ribs and other things we haven’t found yet,” Rowland said.

+With the help of a ground-penetrating radar machine from UNLV’s engineering department Rowland plans to get a peek at bones that might still be underground.

+“It’s like pushing a lawn mower over the surface of the ground and it sends radar waves into the ground and if there’s something down there that has a different density it will pick it up,” Rowland said.

-Given the location of the dig site, Rowland said he believes the fossils belong to a Columbian mammoth, which can only be found in North America and were the largest of the mammoth species, growing up to about 13 feet.
+Given the location of the dig site, Rowland said he believes the fossils belong to a Columbian mammoth—which can only be found in North America and was the largest of the mammoth species—growing up to about 13 feet.

 “They almost look just like big elephants with bigger tusks,” said Lauren Parry, a doctoral student who’s studying mammoth paleoecology. ”You can also learn a lot about mammoth’s behavior and other things that may not fossilize because we still have elephants around.”